Skip to main content

 • Strategic Alignment: Partner goals should align with company objectives.
 This ensures shared direction.

 • Shared Risk and Reward: Partners invest together.
-They also celebrate successes together.
+Successes are also celebrated together.

 • Continuous Improvement: Regularly evaluate and refine partnership approaches.
 Adapt to changing conditions.